arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 ## Task 6

 Write a program which reads an input file.
 It should assume that all values in the input file are integers written in decimal.
-Your program should read all integers from the file and print their sum.
+Your program should read all integers from the file and print their sum, maximum value, minimum value, and average.
 Use [the `FileClient` classese here](https://github.com/arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS#fileClient) (from a previous reading) as an example.
+You'll need to create a file to be used as input to test your program, as well.

-To convert individual integers written in the file from their string from to int form, find and use an appropriate method in the [`Integer`](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html) class.
+To convert individual integers written in the file from their string from to int form, find and use an appropriate method in the [`Integer`](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html) wrapper class.

 ## Task 7